MSF first worked in Mauritania in 1994 and handed over our projects in December 2018.

 Our teams provided medical assistance in Mbera camp, including ante- and postnatal care, family planning, obstetrics and neonatology, treatment for chronic and infectious diseases, and nutritional support.

+The situation in parts of the country has become chronic, requiring a long-term response that focuses on the development of a sustainable public health system.
 For this reason, we decided to hand over our activities in Mauritania to the Alliance for International Medical Action (ALIMA) in December 2018.